Ada-Armstrong/Fractal-Plotter/README.md

 	print this page and exit

 -t
-	print the time to plot the fractal to stdin
+	print the time to plot the fractal to stdout

 -i[NUM]
 	sets the maximum number of iterations for each point to NUM